-- The financial asset is held within the Group's business model whose objective is to hold assets in order to collect contractual cash flows. - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - A financial asset measured at amortized cost is initially recognized at fair value plus transaction cost directly attributable to the asset.
-After initial recognition, carrying amount of the financial asset measured at amortized cost is determined using the effective interest method, net of impairment loss, if necessary. - Trade and other payables are stated at amortised cost using the effective interest method.
-Short-duration other payables with no stated interest rate are measured at original invoice amount unless the effect of imputing interest would be significant.
+• The financial asset is held within the Group's business model whose objective is to hold assets in order to collect contractual cash flows.

+• The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

+A financial asset measured at amortized cost is initially recognized at fair value plus transaction cost directly attributable to the asset.
+After initial recognition, carrying amount of the financial asset measured at amortized cost is determined using the effective interest method, net of impairment loss, if necessary.